bogdansalau/weekly-git-hint/content/week14.md

 Git ships with a command called `grep` that allows you to easily search through any committed tree, the working directory, or even the index for a string or regular expression.

-By default, git grep will look through the files in your working directory.
-As a first variation, you can use either of the -n or --line-number options to print out the line numbers where Git has found matches
+By default, `git grep` will look through the files in your working directory.
+As a first variation, you can use either of the `-n` (or `--line-number`) options to print out the line numbers where Git has found matches.

 `git grep` can also be used with the `-c` or `--count` flag to show how many matches there were in each file.

+Example:
+`git grep -c 'Exception' -- '*.java'` looks for `Exception` in all tracked `.java` files in the working directory and its subdirectories and displays a list with all the files in which `Exception` was found and the number of times it was found in each file.

 Git log search